tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 * Generic instructions (try this if none of the above are applicable) <../../how-to/single-sign-on/generic-setup.rst>
 * Trouble shooting & FAQ <../../how-to/single-sign-on/trouble-shooting.rst>

-As you do this, make sure you take note of your IDP metadata, which you will need for the next step.
+As you do this, make sure you take note of your :term:`IdP` metadata, which you will need for the next step.

-TODO: Make sure each step explains about the IdP metadata so this isn't confusing when getting here.
+TODO: Make sure each step explains about the :term:`IdP` metadata so this isn't confusing when getting here.

-Once you are finished with registering Wire to your IdP, move on to the next step, setting up SSO internally.
+Once you are finished with registering Wire to your :term:`IdP`, move on to the next step, setting up :term:`SSO` internally.

 TODO: This page is located in understand/, but it's really more of a how-to/ right?

-Setting up SSO internally
+Setting up :term:`SSO` internally
 -------------------------

-Now that you’ve registered Wire with your identity provider (IDP), you can enable SSO for your team on Wire.
+Now that you’ve registered Wire with your identity provider (:term:`IdP`), you can enable :term:`SSO` for your team on Wire.

 On Desktop:

 * Click Settings.
 * Click Manage Team or go directly to teams.wire.com, or if you have an on-premise install, go to teams.<your-domain>.com
 * Login with your account credentials.
 * Click Customization.
-Here you will see the section for SSO.
+Here you will see the section for :term:`SSO`.
 * Click the blue down arrow.
-* Click Add SAML Connection.
+* Click Add :term:`SAML` Connection.
-* Provide the IDP metadata.
-To find out more about retrieving this for your provider, see the guides in the "Setting up SSO externally" step just above.
+* Provide the :term:`IdP` metadata.
+To find out more about retrieving this for your provider, see the guides in the "Setting up :term:`SSO` externally" step just above.
 * Click Save.
-* Wire will now validate the document to set up the SAML connection.
+* Wire will now validate the document to set up the :term:`SAML` connection.
 * If the data is valid, you will return to the Settings page.
-* The page shows the information you need to log in with SSO.
+* The page shows the information you need to log in with :term:`SSO`.
 Copy the login code or URL and send it to your team members or partners.
-For more information see: Logging in with SSO.
+For more information see: Logging in with :term:`SSO`.

 TODO: Screenshots.

-What to expect after SSO is enabled:
+What to expect after :term:`SSO` is enabled:

-Anyone with a login through your SAML identity provider (IDP) and with access to the Wire app will be able to register and log in to your team using the SSO Login URL and/or Code.
+Anyone with a login through your :term:`SAML` identity provider (:term:`IdP`) and with access to the Wire app will be able to register and log in to your team using the :term:`SSO` Login URL and/or Code.

 Take care to share the code only with members of your team.

-When your team members create accounts on Wire using SSO, they will appear on the People tab of the team settings page.
+When your team members create accounts on Wire using :term:`SSO`, they will appear on the People tab of the team settings page.

-If team members already have Wire accounts, they will need to create new ones by registering with the SSO Login URL and/or Code.
+If team members already have Wire accounts, they will need to create new ones by registering with the :term:`SSO` Login URL and/or Code.

-Existing Wire accounts cannot be bound to SSO logins.
+Existing Wire accounts cannot be bound to :term:`SSO` logins.

 .. note::
-   This section is a port of original instructions found at https://support.wire.com/hc/en-us/articles/360001285638-Set-up-SSO-internally
+   This section is a port of original instructions found at https://support.wire.com/hc/en-us/articles/360001285638-Set-up-:term:`SSO`-internally

 SCIM user provisioning
 ======================